 - Designer dress fabric for evening or race wear

 Tessuti is probably the most well-known store selling dress fabric online in Australia and for good reason.
 They have two bricks and mortar stores in Sydney, one in Melbourne and a thriving online store.

 They import a lot of designer fabric from Europe, especially Italy.
-If you keep an eye on their New Arrivals category on the web site, you’ll see an everchanging parade of luscious linens, both plain and printed, sultry silks (including Liberty of Londen which is tricky to find), drapey georgette and chiffon, a solid range of stretch wovens and stretch jersey, cozy wools (including boiled wool, also hard to find) cotton shirting , denim and the list goes on.
+If you keep an eye on their New Arrivals category on the web site, you’ll see an everchanging parade of luscious linens, both plain and printed, sultry silks, including Liberty of Londen which is tricky to find, (If you’re a Liberty Lover, also read our guide to sourcing Liberty Fabric in Australia), drapey georgette and chiffon, a solid range of stretch wovens and stretch jersey, cozy wools (including boiled wool, also hard to find) cotton shirting , denim and the list goes on.